ucl-exoplanets/ML-challenge-baseline/README.md

 - comparison with classical techniques

 Although the data challenge has changed, various ideas to improve this model may be found in the [paper from 2019's ECML competition](https://arxiv.org/abs/2010.15996).

+## Contact
+For any question regarding the baseline solution: mario.morvan.18@ucl.ac.uk